 - You want to find a high quality product from a reputable company.
 Reputable translates to transparent; where was the hemp sourced, extraction methods and additives used in the finished product are good questions.
 Their product quality testing should be readily available for you to view on their website.

 - All of their products should be tested by an independent laboratory.
 This helps ensure the results you see have not been tampered with.

 - The company you purchase from should be easy to contact and willing to answer any questions you may have.

 - Look for an organic product or one that contains no pesticides.

 - The CBD product you buy should be made specifically for animals.
-Make sure it specifically indicates that it’s for your dog or cat.
+Make sure it indicates that it’s for your dog or cat.
 And it should also include the dosage amount for your particular animal.
 It is true that hemp products for pets are made the same way as for humans, but some additives that people safely use could be toxic to pets.

 - You should easily be able to find the percentage of CBD in the product.

 - Don’t equate quality with price.
 There are actually good quality products in a range of prices but the price may be higher with a company who sells CBD for humans and pets.
 On the other hand, the bargain CBD company will likely be less transparent or use low quality ingredients like carrier oils or additives.
 Use your best judgement, and do a little sleuthing!